technohorizons/shareable/README.md

 deleted_at
 ```

-In this table **from_user_id** and **to_user_id** is linked with user table and you have to setup connectivity with it to show the review otherwise it will show demo name and image.
-According to me, you may setup connectivity by adding following line to the review model save in above modules folder.
+In this table **from_user_id** and **to_user_id** is linked with user table and you have to setup relationship with user table with it to show the review otherwise it will show demo name and image.
+According to me, you may setup relationship with user table  by adding following line to the review model save in above modules folder.
 ```
 public function getUser() {
         return $this->hasOne('<User Model>','id','from_user_id');